Skip to main content

 How long logs stick around

-Build logs are kept for 7 days.
-The latest deploy of each Frame is always kept on top of that, so you’ll never lose your most recent log even if the rest of the window has aged out.
-After the window:
+On the free plan, build logs are kept for 7 days.
+On paid plans they’re retained indefinitely, for as long as the deployment exists.
+The latest finished deploy of each Frame is always kept regardless of plan, so you’ll never lose your most recent log even if the rest of the window has aged out.
+After the free plan’s 7-day window:

 • The dashboard marks the deployment’s logs as expired.